Past Perfect Continuous Tense - Structure, Uses & Examples

 Let's talk about the past perfect continuous tense!
 This tense helps us describe actions that were ongoing for a period of time before another action happened in the past.
 Imagine you're reflecting on what you were doing before a specific moment, like "I had been studying for hours before the exam" or "She had been working hard before she took a break."

-Here's how it works: to form the past perfect continuous tense, you use "had been" followed by the base verb with "-ing" added to it.
+Here's how it works: To form the past perfect continuous tense, you use "had been" followed by the base verb with "-ing" added to it.
 So instead of saying "I study," you say "I had been studying."

 Now, why is this helpful?
 Well, lots of people search for info on grammar, English, or language learning.
 But sometimes, finding simple explanations can be tough with all the complex stuff out there.
 That's where we come in!